By Arielle K. Brandt | Cohen Law Group

 - reporting illegal practices such as discrimination, improper wage practices, etc.

-- your race, origin, faith, gender, sexual orientation, physical disability, or age (if you’re over 40);
+- your race, color, religion, sex, national origin, physical disability, or age (if you’re over 40);

 - choosing to join a union or electing not to join a union;